-We own a patent and patent applications covering the method of preparing and using GD-T cells in the allogeneic treatment of subjects suffering from viral infection, fungal infection, protozoal infection or cancer.
+We own an Israeli patent (IL249970) and Japanese patent applications covering the method of preparing and using GD-T cells in the allogeneic treatment of subjects suffering from viral infection, fungal infection, protozoal infection or cancer.
 The patent application claims are directed to the process of providing GD-T cells from a first subject to a second subject (allogeneic transfer).
-Patent has been granted in Israel, national applications are pending in the US and Japan, and a regional patent application is pending before the European Patent Office.